 Podcast conversations spark consumer connections that lead to conversions in sales of a product or service.
 According to Voxnest, an audio technology solutions provider, global podcast consumption increased 42 percent during the onset of COVID between March and April.

 How can marketers maximize podcast success?
-Tiepkema mentions shorter, more frequent podcasts to match shorter commute times, and using statistics, facts and figures to make the content authoritive.
+Tjepkema mentions shorter, more frequent podcasts to match shorter commute times, and using statistics, facts and figures to make the content authoritative.